golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/accessing-internet.md

 First, it is specifying additional requirements to the demand:

 - 'inet' - indicates the script requires outbound service
-- 'manifest-support' - informs, that it will use manifest to specify demand.
+- 'manifest-support' - indicates, requestor uses a manifest to specify a demand.

 Instead of providing an image tag or hash, it uses a manifest file that describes what will be run on providers.